You are an employer if you meet any of these conditions:

 - Workplace injuries can affect your Workers' Compensation Board premiums.

-- If one of your employees hits a power line, your company could responsible for the costs associated with covering interruption of essential services, such as utilities and emergency response services.
+- If one of your employees hits a power line, your company could be responsible for the costs associated with covering interruption of essential services, such as utilities and emergency response services.